slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Good advice helps you find the solution to your problem.
 Great advice helps you find you were solving the wrong problem."
 -- Merlin Mann*

+> *"Share your knowledge.
+It is a way to achieve immortality."
+-- Dalai Lama*

 ### How to find mentors?